Lukeisun/HoloBot/README.md

 # HoloBot!
 ## I'm currently working on making the bot so all that needs to be done is you just simply invite the bot to your server!
-Progress is going to be slow as midterms are coming up but I will do by bes.
+Progress is going to be slow as midterms are coming up but I will do my best.
 Working on it in a separate repo so this one doesn't get all cluttered from testing.
 ***This is my first outside of class project that I've done, so please be gentle if you're looking at the repo.***

 ***However if you see anything that can be improved I ask that you please notify me!***